Care Resource Services

 PrEP – PEP

 PrEP is short for pre-exposure prophylaxis.
-It refers to an antiretroviral (ARV) drug, in this case Truvada, which is an FDA-approved, once-daily pill that can help protect you from HIV.
+It refers to an antiretroviral (ARV) drug, in this case Truvada, which is an FDA-approved, and if taken once a day it can help protect you from HIV.
 Schedule your appointment today!
-Call 305-576-1234 EXT: 289 or EXT:306 / Email: firstname.lastname@example.org
+Call 954-567-7141 for Broward and 305-576-1234 for Miami.
+Or email us at firstname.lastname@example.org.

 Is PrEP or PEP for you?